quiri-io/quiri-docs/docs/server-management.md

 https://www.youtube.com/watch?v=YfAcvLuFMZI
 As per [the DNS Setup instructions](https://github.com/spantaleev/matrix-docker-ansible-deploy/blob/master/docs/configuring-dns.md) from the ansible script

+The base domain is pointing to the vercel-hosted landing page.
+[We need to set up vercel to serve the `.wellknown` files.](https://github.com/quiri-io/matrix-docker-ansible-deploy/blob/master/docs/configuring-playbook-base-domain-serving.md#serving-a-more-complicated-website-at-the-base-domain)

 # [Configuring the Ansible Playbook](https://github.com/quiri-io/matrix-docker-ansible-deploy/blob/master/docs/configuring-playbook.md#configuring-the-ansible-playbook)
 - the `vars.yml` is in bitwarden under `ansible vars.yml`
 - the `hosts` file is in bitwarden under `ansible hosts file`
+    - set `ansible_host` to the IP of the DigitalOcean droplet

 # [Setting up Droplet to be sshed into using SSH Key](https://docs.digitalocean.com/products/droplets/how-to/connect-with-ssh/)
 Needed to set up the [droplet with the key ahead of time](https://docs.digitalocean.com/products/droplets/how-to/add-ssh-keys/to-account/)